EL-OUARDY/AtlasLingua/README.md

 - `Node.js` (preferably v20 or later) and `npm` (Node package manager)
 - `MySQL` for structured data storage
 - `Git` for version control

-If you don’t have these installed, please install them first.

 ### 2. Setting Up the Frontend (React with TypeScript)